Isotope Production in Fusion Systems

 D-T is the leading candidate fuel mix for creating high-energy neutrons at high flux due to its high reaction cross section at experimentally realizable temperatures.
 Importantly, the 14.1 MeV neutrons from this reaction are well above the binding energy of the least-bound neutron in most isotopes.
 At these energies, D–T neutrons can efficiently drive nuclear reactions that change the target nucleus mass number.
 For example, neutron multiplying (n,2n) reactions -- where a nucleus absorbs one neutron and subsequently emits two neutrons -- are all endothermic, but their threshold energies are usually below the D-T neutron birth energy: the lowest is $\sim$\qty{1.7}{MeV} for ${}^9\mathrm{Be}$ \cite{fischer1957cross} while the majority fall between 5--10\,MeV.
 Shown in \Cref{fig:n2n_thresholdenergy}, nearly all known $(\mathrm{n,2n})$ channels are accessible for \qty{14.1}{MeV} fusion neutrons.

-The $(\mathrm{n,2n})$ reaction plays an important role in D-T fusion because tritium is bred in the blanket through $^6\mrm{Li}(\mrm{n,t})\alpha$ reactions.
+The $(\mathrm{n,2n})$ reaction plays an important role in D-T fusion \cite{ihli2008review,gilbert2014comparative} because tritium is bred in the blanket through lithium reactions such as $^6\mrm{Li}(\mrm{n,t})\alpha$.
 Without in-situ tritium breeding, a D-T fusion system would depend on external supplies of tritium - which could be impractical above a certain fusion power.
 The transmutation chain for mercury-to-gold transmutation - including subsequent tritium breeding - is illustrated in \Cref{fig:blanket_schematic}.